 Modern family traits, such as remarriage, blended families, adult parents cohabitating with kids, and single-parent households are helping to drive this change.
 These factors create American families that look and function differently today.

-Malia Haskins, vice president of wealth strategies at RBC Wealth Management-U.S. highlights some of the issues modern families may face when transitioning to retirement.
-She stresses the need for "assets to be properly titled, and for beneficiary designations to be kept up to date to ensure your retirement plans and your estate planning all work in harmony with each other."
+Christine Gehring, wealth planning consultant at RBC Wealth Management-U.S., highlights some of the issues modern families may face when transitioning to retirement.
+She stresses the need for “assets to be properly titled, and for beneficiary designations to be kept up to date to ensure your retirement plans and your estate planning all work in harmony with each other.”

 Paul DeLauro, senior vice president and manager of wealth planning at City National Bank, adds: “Estate planning for modern families must take into account the family dynamics that exist between the children from the couple's prior marriages.
 Avoiding future conflict among extended family after your death is of critical importance.”